 The sun breaks thru

-So very beautiful, and just tears in my eyes, dear Anna.
-But I also want to say that you were & are the merciful touch of Jesus for me too.
-After so long of feeling that my own stories didn’t matter, that I needed to minimize what was happening in me, you were the voice of Jesus asking me questions and calling me out of my silence.
-His ways are so perfect, weaving us and touching us through each other!
+May you too meet the merciful touch of Jesus, as we have through each other.
+May you know that your stories matter, that you don’t need to minimize what is happening in you.
+May you find the voice of Jesus asking you questions and calling you out of your silence too.
+May we all see that His ways are so perfect, weaving us and touching us through each other!

 Yes, Jesus has been restoring us both, making us strong, firm and steadfast in Him through our breaking and suffering.
 Through His touch upon us, through His love pouring out of other broken and suffering souls, who have been willing to stoop down, reach out and touch a fellow untouchable in Jesus’ Name.
 Through Jesus setting the mercy seat before us in the presence of our enemies: the Body of Christ that was broken to make us One.